Gymnastics For Newbies: How To Begin Your Gymnastics Adventure

 Balance Beam

 The balance beam is a long, narrow apparatus used in artistic gymnastics.
 It requires precision and balance to perform a variety of skills.
-When purchasing a balance beam for home use, consider the height, width, and to ensure safety.
+When purchasing a balance beam for home use, consider the height, width, and stability to ensure safety.

 Vaulting Table